gbotuoa/Pursuit-Evasion-Robot_ROS/readme.md

 ## Overview

-The evasion robot tries to escape the pursuit robot and avoid any obstacle .
+The evasion robot tries to escape the pursuit robot and avoids any obstacle .
 The pursuit robot tries to catch the evasion robot at a safe distance.
 The evasion robot has the wander or random walk property.
-On the other hand the pursuit robot has the follower proerty.
-Both of them use depth sensor for navigation.
+On the other hand the pursuit robot has the follower property.
+Both of them use the depth sensor for navigation.

 ## Dependencies